Azure SQL Database purchasing models

 - vCore-based purchasing model (recommended) that enables you to choose the exact amount of storage capacity and compute that you need for your workload.

-- DTU-based purchasing model where you can choose bundled compute&storage packages balanced for common workloads.
+- DTU-based purchasing model where you can choose bundled compute and storage packages balanced for common workloads.

 Different purchasing models are available in Azure SQL Database deployment models:

-- Logical servers in Azure SQL Database offer both DTU-based purchasing model and vCore-based purchasing model.
-Within this purchasing model, you can choose single databases or elastic pools.
+- The single database and elastic pool deployment options in Azure SQL Database offer both the DTU-based purchasing model and the vCore-based purchasing model.

-- Managed Instances in Azure SQL Database only offer the vCore-based purchasing model.
+- The managed instance deployment option in Azure SQL Database only offers the vCore-based purchasing model.

-Hyperscale databases (preview) are in public preview only for single databases using the vCore purchasing model.
+The hyperscale service tier (preview) is in public preview only for single databases using the vCore purchasing model.